 The cheapest way to do Exchange Server 2010 training is, obviously, to do it for free.

-You can get free access to four beginner’s video training modules in the Exchange 2010 Boot Camp.
+You can get free access to a series of video training modules in the Exchange 2010 Boot Camp.

 Or if you’d prefer to use different training materials, then all it takes is a little bit of effort to seek out the resources that you will need.